Statistical machine translation: Basis

 For a rigorous implementation of this one would have to perform an exhaustive search by going through all strings $e^*$ in the native language.
 Performing the search efficiently is the work of a machine translation decoder that uses the foreign string, heuristics and other methods to limit the search space and at the same time keeping acceptable quality.
 This trade-off between quality and time usage can also be found in speech recognition.

-As the translation systems are not able to store all native strings and their translations, a document is typically translated sentence by sentence, but even this is not enough.
-Language models are typically approximated by smoothed n-gram models, and similar approaches have been applied to translation models, but there is additional complexity due to different sentence lengths and word orders in the languages.
+As the translation systems are not able to store all native strings and their translations, a document is typically translated sentence by sentence.
+Language models are typically approximated by smoothed n-gram models, and similar approaches have been applied to translation models, but this introduces additional complexity due to different sentence lengths and word orders in the languages.

-The statistical translation models were initially word based (Models 1-5 from IBM Hidden Markov model from Stephan Vogel and Model 6 from Franz-Joseph Och), but significant advances were made with the introduction of phrase based models.
+Statistical translation models were initially word based (Models 1-5 from IBM Hidden Markov model from Stephan Vogel and Model 6 from Franz-Joseph Och), but significant advances were made with the introduction of phrase based models.
 Later work incorporated syntax or quasi-syntactic structures.

 Benefits

-The most frequently cited benefits of statistical machine translation over rule-based approach are:
+The most frequently cited benefits of statistical machine translation (SMT) over rule-based approach are: